ktrev123/Abshire_Portfolio/README.md

 #### [R Code](Project3_Rcode)

-1. Find the Fastball (Pitch_Type) velocity (Pitch_Velocity) mean and standard deviation for each pitcher that threw in the game on 8/2/2022 for Team 2.
+1.Find the Fastball (Pitch_Type) velocity (Pitch_Velocity) mean and standard deviation for each pitcher that threw in the game on 8/2/2022 for Team 2.

  <img src="https://github.com/ktrev123/Trevor-Abshire-Portfolio/assets/138731104/4852adc4-633f-45d1-a272-3fe9c5af0952" alt="image" width="600">

-2. Find TEST TEST the Breaking Ball (Pitch_Type; Group Slider & Curveball together) spin rate (Spin_Rate) mean and standard deviation for each pitcher that threw in the game on 8/3/2022 for Team 1.
+2.Find the Breaking Ball (Pitch_Type; Group Slider & Curveball together) spin rate (Spin_Rate) mean and standard deviation for each pitcher that threw in the game on 8/3/2022 for Team 1.

  <img src="https://github.com/ktrev123/Trevor-Abshire-Portfolio/assets/138731104/1bd2dd57-5278-4966-99c8-b40bd4b6f0bc" alt="image" width="600">

-3. Rank the Pitchers (id_pitcher) who allowed the 15 hardest batted ball exit velocities (Exit_Velocity) above 10-degrees of launch (Launch_Angle) in any game.<br>
+3.Rank the Pitchers (id_pitcher) who allowed the 15 hardest batted ball exit velocities (Exit_Velocity) above 10-degrees of launch (Launch_Angle) in any game.<br>
 What pitch type (Pitch_Type) was thrown to the batter on each hit?<br>
 What was the launch angle (Launch_Angle) on each hit?<br>
 What was the result of each play (Play_Result)?<br>